Encryption Exports and Imports

 In some cases, the regulatory requirements are as simple as filing a notice or report, prior to exporting or importing encryption products.
 In other cases, there is a complex and non-deterministic licensing or permitting process.

-Thomsen and Burke’s approach to compliance with the U.S. and other export and import requirements associated with export and import of encryption products starts with our Encryption Checklist.
+Thomsen and Burke’s approach to compliance with the U.S. and other export and import requirements associated with export and import of encryption products starts with our Encryption Checklist (available to clients upon request).

 Using the information from the Encryption Checklist, we can quickly and cost effectively analyze the optimal compliance strategy, under U.S. and foreign laws governing export and import of encryption products.
 Among the countries and agencies we deal with on are regular basis are the following: